-- For the single course you spend more, but any cents invested pays back.
+- For the private course, you spend more, but any cents invested pays back.

 - You learn at a much higher rate.

-It’s up to you now to find the right balance between the time dedicated to learn the language, and the resources you want to dedicate to it.
+It’s up to you now to find the right balance between the time dedicated to learning the language, and the resources you want to dedicate to it.

 In any case, I wish you viel Erfolg!